kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Disillusion turned into a productivity boost.

-Found a way to channel my anger not to embark in.
+Catharsis by noise, getting cleaned by all emotions passing through.

 Frustration / anger turned into creativity.

-Catharsis by noise, getting cleaned by all emotions passing through.
+Outkast – Atliens

+>Softly as if I played piano in the dark
+>Found a way to channel my anger now to embark
+>The world's a stage and everybody's got to play their part
+>God works in mysterious ways so when he starts
+>The job of speaking through us we be so sincere with this here
+>No drugs or alcohol so I can get the signal clear as day
+>Put my Glock away I got a stronger weapon
+>That never runs out of ammunition so I'm ready for war okay

 I’ve turned on Self-Control.
 What is it?
 It’s an app, designed to keep you from visiting certain websites you over-frequent.
 You can set the sites and the time limit yourself.
 As any addict, I have tried this and, as all addicts, I have also found a way to turn off the program.
 It helped that I know a tiny bit how to handle a computer, for someone without any experience it would have been a bit more difficult since it involves some code.
 However, I am sure that people would find ways to circumvent the Self-Control, as is usual in addicted behavior.